StephaneFeniar/Lottery-BestCombination/README.md

 In order to keep this analysis comparable to the Using ML analysis, we will **focus on the 5 numbers**.

-Based on this 5 numbers among 50,  we will have to estimate the playing frequency of 2 118 760 combinations

 #### Results
 According to the estimation: